Samiran640/My-Portfolio-/README.md

-My Portfolio website linl is below .
-Please open it in desktop https://aesthetic-mandazi-fb7a1c.netlify.app/
+My Portfolio website link is attached here with.
+Please access with desktop site only for smooth running . https://aesthetic-mandazi-fb7a1c.netlify.app/